top of page

 11 Donna Joy Cech PT Suzanne Martin, PT.
 Functional Movement development across the life span

 Drop Me a Line.
+Sign up for my mailing list.
 I prefer call or text messages if you want to schedule an appointment.
 I prefer in emails or text messages that you leave out medical information (HIPPA reasons).

 Thanks for submitting!